real-space/tfQMRgpu/README.md

 ### Details on the Block-compressed Spare Row (BSR) format
     The BSR format is a variant of the Compressed Sparse Row format (CSR) with matrix blocks replacing the scalar values.
-    The dimension of the square matrix blocks is a compile time constant which facilitates tuning for performance.
+    The dimensions of the matrix blocks are compile time constants which facilitates tuning for performance.
+    The blocks of operator A are square while the blocks of operators X and B can be rectangular.
     C++ non-type template arguments allow to provide objects with more than one matrix dimension precompiled.
     A possible extension to runtime compilation can be thought of.